 by Howard Norton

-Dr. Howard Norton has been involved in preaching, mission work, and school administration for more than fifty years.
-He currently serves as the President of the Baxter Institute in Tegucigalpa, Honduras.
-He can be reached at firstname.lastname@example.org.
+Howard Norton is the President of the Baxter Institute in Tegucigalpa, Honduras.
+He is a former missionary and editor of the Christian Chronicle.
+He can be reached at email@example.com.